SEC Adopts Amendments to Rule 10b5-1

 The adopting release also finalizes a number of new disclosures relating to Rule 10b5-1 plans and grants made shortly before or after the release of material nonpublic information.
 I will cover these disclosures in a future blog.

-Don’t miss our webinar on the amendments, “Understanding the New Rules for 10b5-1 Plans.”
-In addition to examining what is required under the new rules, our expert panelists will discuss how your company’s policies for 10b5-1 plans need to be adjusted and highlight specific implications for equity plan transactions.
+Check out our webinar on the amendments, “Understanding the New Rules for 10b5-1 Plans.”
+In addition to examining what is required under the new rules, our expert panelists discuss how your company’s policies for 10b5-1 plans need to be adjusted and highlight specific implications for equity plan transactions.

 NASPP